A Markovian Framing of WaveFunctionCollapse for Procedurally Generating Aesthetically Complex Environments: Related Work

 To improve scalability to large environments, \citeauthor{Nie2023ExtendWF} proposed Nested Wave Function Collapse (N-WFC), which decomposes the generation process into nested subproblems.
 This approach significantly reduces time complexity from exponential to polynomial while maintaining consistency across the generated content.
-For non-grid environments, researchers have developed graph-based extensions of WFC that enable content generation for arbitrary topologies, enabling applications to 3D worlds and non-uniform structures \cite{kim2019automatic}. \citeauthor{LNU_2020} introduce additional extensions to WFC including the path constraint, which enforces global connectivity between specified tiles---addressing one of WFC's key limitations regarding global structure control.
+For non-grid environments, researchers have developed graph-based extensions of WFC that enable content generation for arbitrary topologies, enabling applications to 3D worlds and non-uniform structures~\cite{kim2019automatic}. \citeauthor{LNU_2020} introduce additional extensions to WFC including the path constraint, which enforces global connectivity between specified tiles---addressing one of WFC's key limitations regarding global structure control.
 This path constraint is distinct from the path-length objective optimized in the present work in that it focuses on paths between designer-specified tiles as opposed to any two most distant tiles on the map, and only ensures the \textit{existence} of such a path, rather than making guarantees about its length.
 This distinction is significant because optimizing path length requires global reasoning about the entire map structure, which traditional WFC cannot perform.
-While the path constraint ensures connectivity exists, our work specifically optimizes the longest shortest path between any two points, creating a more challenging optimization problem that must balance local tile placement decisions with their global impact on path topology.\footnote{Future work could extend our approach to optimize path-lengths between specific designer-specified tiles with a simple modification to our path-length objective function.} Other approaches incorporate designer-driven heuristics to steer the generation process toward specific aesthetic or functional outcomes \cite{cheng2020automatic}. \footnote{We note that future work could attempt to optimize path-lengths between specific tiles with a simple modification to our path-length objective function.} Other approaches incorporate designer-driven heuristics to steer the generation process toward specific aesthetic or functional outcomes by introducing an automatic rule system along with global, multi‑layer, and distance constraints to provide designers with more control over level layouts \cite{cheng2020automatic}. \citeauthor{cheng2020automatic} demonstrate improved manual controllability and structural similarity to human‑authored levels.
+While the path constraint ensures connectivity exists, our work specifically optimizes the longest shortest path between any two points, creating a more challenging optimization problem that must balance local tile placement decisions with their global impact on path topology. \footnote{We note that future work could attempt to optimize path-lengths between specific tiles with a simple modification to our path-length objective function.} \citeauthor{cheng2020automatic} incorporates designer-driven heuristics to steer the generation process toward specific aesthetic or functional outcomes by introducing an automatic rule system along with global, multi‑layer, and distance constraints to provide designers with more control over level layouts \cite{cheng2020automatic}.
+Yet the approach hinges on enumerated, non-local constraints—tile caps and anchored cells, hard distance windows among entities, and layer-locking of assets—that must be re-engineered for each domain, limiting generality compared with an objective-based formulation that subsumes these preferences in a unified reward.